Tabletop RPG advice for little dragons

 With quarterstaves and spears doing less damage than similar weapons, it helps to get as much damage as you can from your attacks.
 There are two ways to do this: additive bonuses and a bonus attack.

 Additive bonuses add damage to each attack.
 Classic examples are the Barbarian rage ability and the Ranger spell Hunter’s Mark, making both Rangers and Barbarians great candidates for quarterstaff or spear fighting.
-Hex is another spell that adds bonus damage to each attack; this is normally a Warlock-exclusive spell, but you can get access to it with the Fey Touched feat, giving potentially any class access to this spell.
+Hex is another spell that adds bonus damage to each attack; this is normally a Warlock-exclusive spell, but you can acquire it with the Fey Touched feat, giving potentially any class access to this spell.
 Battle Master Fighters can also use their maneuvers to add damage to attacks, and the maneuvers work well thematically with a quarterstaff or spear user.

 With a bonus to each attack, you can wrack up some more damage by getting another attack in each round.
 Any class can do this with the Polearm Master feat.
 This allows you to make a bonus action attack using a 1d4 damage die, making it lower damage than the main attack, but with additive bonuses mentioned above, this can still be a good source of damage.

 With these tactics in mind, you face another important choice.
-Both spears and quarterstaves are versatile weapons, meaning they can be used with one hand, or with both hands for additional damage.
+Both spears and quarterstaves are versatile weapons, meaning they can be used with one hand or with both hands for additional damage.
 If the class you’re playing in is proficient with shields, this means choosing between a little less damage and added defense, or going all in on damage for a slight boost.
 If you take the Dueling fighting style, however, the damage is about equal for both options, essentially giving you free defense with a shield.
-If you can get both a shield and the Dueling fighting style, weapon and shield is mechanically better, but choose whichever works best for your character.
+If you can get both a shield and the Dueling fighting style, weapon-and-shield is mechanically better, but choose whichever works best for your character.

 Using Dexterity With Spears and Quarterstaves